pipefunc/pipefunc/docs/source/concepts/cli.md

 4. **Input Validation and Execution:**
    The CLI parses and validates the inputs using the generated Pydantic model.
-   Once validated, it executes the pipeline via `Pipeline.map()`, and the results are printed to the terminal using a rich, formatted output.
+   Once validated, it executes the pipeline via {meth}`pipefunc.Pipeline.map()`, and the results are printed to the terminal using a rich, formatted output, and stored to disk in the specified run folder.

 ---